 Professor Jonathan L. Gross

 Jonathan Gross is Professor of Computer Science at Columbia University.
-His research in topology, graph theory, and cultural sociometry has earned him an Alfred P. Sloan Fellowship, an IBM postdoctoral fellowship, and various research grants from the Office of Naval Research, the National Science Foundation, and the Russell Sage Foundation.
+His research in topology, graph theory, and cultural sociometry has earned him an Alfred P. Sloan Fellowship, an IBM postdoctoral fellowship, and various research grants from the Office of Naval Research, the National Science Foundation, the Russell Sage Foundation, and the Simons Foundation.

 His best-known mathematical invention, the voltage graph, is widely used in the construction of minimum-genus graph imbeddings and of symmetric graph imbeddings.
 He and Thomas Tucker proved that every covering graph can be realized as a voltage graph construction.
 He also wrote the pioneering papers on enumerative techniques in topological graph theory, with various co-authors.
 His biography appears in Who's Who in America.